flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions.md

     - Offer structured suggestions for dividing Zettels that cover multiple topics into distinct, focused Zettels.

 3. **Content Formatting for GPT**:
-    - Format feedback as structure notes, using clear section headings to outline different aspects of the critique.
+    - Format feedback as structured Markdown, using clear section headings to outline different aspects of the critique.
-    - Ensure that content under these headings starts with WikiLinks and annotations to reference related Zettels and indicate shifts in focus.
     - Organize feedback using bullet points or numbered lists to ensure each critique point is distinct and clear.

 4. **References and Context for GPT**: